davidkhala/delphi-fabric/README.md

 - kafka on swarm
 - CA in command base is preferred
 - use relative path via ``const os = require('os');;`` in ``path.homeResolve``
+- to avoid port conflict, use Redis as implement of swarmServer
+- use path.resolve to replace `${path}/filename`
+- refactor: to use pathUtil.CryptoPath class instead of peer_hostname_full
+- user server design instead of nfs

 ## TODO
 - TLS